antlr/antlr4/doc/creating-a-language-target.md

 ```bash
 $ mvn compile
 ```
 That should proceed with success.
 See [Building ANTLR](building-antlr.md) for more details.
-(That link does not currently work as I have that documentation in a branch. see https://github.com/parrt/antlr4/blob/move-doc-to-repo/doc/building-antlr.md for now.)